Lamb fore shanks with English vegetables

-Serve one fore shank per person with some of the sauce and vegetables from the casserole and extra fried vegetables on the side.
+Serve one lamb shank per person with some of the sauce and vegetables from the casserole and extra fried vegetables on the side.
 Garnish with the chopped parsley to finish.

 ‘Batons’ is just a posh name for vegetables cut into long strips.